 Who’s behind this innovative model?
 Tom Epstein, president and CEO of Franchise Payments Network, worked with Menchies to develop the simple approach.
 “Our client wanted a program that was hassle-free to its fan base but provided immediate benefits and consistently drove traffic to its stores,” said Epstein.

-How to Launch a Loyalty Program for your Small Business
+How to Launch a Loyalty Program

 Is there a solid business case for developing a loyalty program?